eiffel-community/eiffel-remrem-generate/wiki/markdown/usage/generate-cli.md

  -mp,--messaging_protocol    name of messaging protocol to be used, e.g. eiffelsemantics

- -iov,--ignoreOptionalFieldValidationErrors
+ -lv,--lenientValidationEnabledToUsers

-                             ignoreOptionalFieldValidationErrors will perform the only mandatory field validation and non-mandatory validation failures will place in Eiffel message as a new property(remremGenerateFailures)
+                             lenientValidationEnabled will perform the only mandatory field validation and non-mandatory validation failures will place in Eiffel message as a new property(remremGenerateFailures)

  -r,--response_file          file to store the response in, optional